Fargo Trucks: Chrysler's badge engineering

 The Fargo brand lived longer in a variety of countries under the Chrysler Corporation's badge engineering marketing approach.

 Manufactured in Detroit at the Lynch Road facility, Dodge trucks were also offered under the Fargo (or DeSoto) names in most of Latin America, while in Europe and Asia, they were mainly built in Chrysler's Kew (UK) plant and sold under either the Fargo or DeSoto badge names.

 In Argentina, the make Fargo was used for the pickup D-100 and the D-400, and DP-400 diesel truck from 1960 to 1967.

 In Australia, both American and British Dodge models, along with locally assembled units, were marketed by Chrysler Australia with Dodge, Fargo, or De Soto badges.

 Additionally, heavy trucks made in Spain by Barreiros, Chrysler's Spanish subsidiary, including a 38-tonne tractor and rigid four-, six- and eight-wheelers, which were sold in the UK as the Dodge 300 Series, were exported to several countries as Fargo vehicles.

 The use of the Fargo trademark came to an end in the US when Dodge pulled out of the American heavy truck business in 1976, and finally in 1978, when Chrysler Europe was sold to PSA Peugeot Citroën.

 In Turkey

 The Fargo brand existed in Turkey for years, and well into the 21st century because Fargo and De Soto light and heavy trucks were made by Turkish manufacturer Askam, with no technical or business connection with Chrysler in its final years.
-However, Askam was the descendant of Chrysler Kamyon Montaj Fabrikası, founded in Istanbul in 1964, with Chrysler Corp. holding a majority interest.
+However, Askam was the descendant of Chrysler Kamyon Montaj Fabrikası, founded in Istanbul in 1964, with Chrysler holding a majority interest.
 Askam went out of business in 2015, meaning that the LDV Maxus van was the last Fargo-badged (as the "Fargo Fora") vehicle offered in the world.